 One of South Africa’s. top luxury rehabs for the successful treatment of Ritalin addiction.
 Recovery Direct is there to help you find real guidance and support on the cessation of prescription medications such as Ritalin.
-The premium care facility is based in Constantia in Cape Town and is one of the most successful centres of it’s kind in the world.
+The premium care facility is based in Randburg in Johannesburg and is one of the most successful centres of it’s kind in the world.
 Talk to us today about getting through Ritalin Addiction.

 South Africa's Best Ritalin Addiction Rehab